pganssle/bdateutil/README.rst

     >>> # bdateutil also provides an easier way
     >>> from bdateutil import relativedelta

-9. Enhanced versions of the built-in `datetime` objects are available.
+9. Enhanced versions of the built-in :code:`datetime` objects are available.

 .. code-block:: python